ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 </script>
 ```

-In the example above, when the button is clicked, a dialog box displaying "Button clicked!" will appear.
-However, after 5 seconds, the click event handler is removed using the `off` method, so clicking the button again will not trigger the dialog box.
+In the above example, when the button is clicked, a dialog displaying "Button clicked!" will pop up.
+However, after 5 seconds, the click event handler is removed using the `off` method, so the dialog will not pop up again when the button is clicked.

-### Documentation for the use of the `one` method
+### Documentation for the use of the one method

-The `one` method is used to bind event handlers that will only execute once when the event is triggered for the first time.
-After executing once, the event handler will be automatically removed, preventing duplicate triggers.
+`one` method is used to bind event handlers, but this handler will only be executed once when the event is triggered for the first time.
+After being executed once, the event handler will be automatically removed to avoid repetitive triggering.

 #### Syntax